mfthomps/Labtainers/docs/labdesigner.md

     * TERMINALS [quantity] The number of virtual terminals to open and attach to this container when a lab starts.
 If missing, it defaults to 2.
     * USER [user name] The user name whose account will be accessed via the virtual terminals.
+(For now, this must be "ubuntu.)
     * [network name] [ip address] Network address assignments for each network (defined via a NETWORK section), that is to be connected to this container.
 A separate line should be entered for each network.